x-formation/pulsekit/README.md

 ###### List all the agents

 `agents` outputs a list of `<agent hostname>	<agent name>` pairs, separated by a tab.
-It tries to parse an agent's URL and output a hostname only.
-When parsing fails (e.g. Pulse 2.6.19 does not put ipv6 addresses in brackets) it outputs an URL instead.
+It tries to parse agent URL and output its hostname value.
+When parsing fails (e.g. Pulse 2.6.19 does not put ipv6 addresses in brackets), it outputs an URL instead.

 ```
 ~ $ pulsecli agents